HIL NixOS Setup

 Booting from the liveusb

 This is the same as any other linux liveusb.
 Get into your boot menu using the function keys at boot, and select the USB from the boot options.
-If it doesn't show up, make sure you are using a GPT/UEFI based liveusb.
+Note: on the NUC, it can only boot GPT/UEFI based liveusbs, MBR ones won't show up in the boot options.
+This is why we had to build our own liveusb in the previous section.
 You will likely need to disable UEFI secure boot as well.

 Configuring WIFI